-The Group has a number of major contracts in contemplation in the form of a pipeline of opportunities.
-However there is no certainty that these opportunities will be entered into or converted into concluded contracts or that the expected level of work will in fact if converted to contracts be awarded to the Group.
+The Group has a significant number of small, medium and major contracts in contemplation in the form of a pipeline of opportunities.
+However there is no certainty these opportunities will be entered into or converted into concluded contracts or that the expected level of work will in fact if converted to contracts be awarded to the Group.
 In addition there can be no certainty that any contracts resulting from conversion of the opportunity will be profitable or even not loss-making.